-- If it is an IC card, the private keys shall be activated by the subscribers' (whose identity is validated) configuration and the PINs only known to the subscribers. - (2) If it is a hardware security module, the private keys are activated by the IC cards controlled by multiple people.
-The controlling IC cards for different purposes are maintained by different people. - (3) For other private key tokens, subscribers shall use strong passwords or other identification with the same level to activate the private keys, in order to prevent the unauthorized access or use of the private keys.
+- (1) If it is an IC card, the private keys shall be activated by the subscribers' (whose identity is validated) configuration and the PINs only known to the subscribers. - (2) If it is a proxy mail server, the subscriber should self-trust and escrow its private key onto the server, and the activation method of the private key is controlled by the proxy mail server. - (3) For other private key tokens, subscribers shall use strong passwords or other identification with the same level to activate the private keys, in order to prevent the unauthorized access or use of the private keys.